SSBMTonberry/tileson/README.md

             int hp = goomba->get<int>("hp");

             //Using size and position you can can create a Rectangle object by your library of choice.
+            //An example if you were about to use SFML for drawing:
+            //sf::RectangleShape rect;
+            //rect.setSize(sf::Vector2f(size.x, size.y));
+            //rect.setPosition(sf::Vector2f(position.x, position.y));
         }
         else if (objType == tson::ObjectType::Polygon)
         {